Welcome to Midvale Elementary – Home of the Mustangs

 Adults are setting lifelong examples for the children at Midvale Elementary.
 Sometimes we tend to take risks that could endanger our children, especially if we are running behind schedule.
 For the safety and well-being of all students, families and students are to adhere to the following:

-- Students are not to walk between or behind parked vehicles.
+- Students are not to walk between or behind stationary cars.
+Use crosswalks and sidewalks only.

-- Drivers may not exit their vehicles unless the vehicle is parked in a designated parking stall with the engine turned off.
+- Drivers must remain in the car unless the vehicle is parked in a designated parking stall.

 Safe Walking Routes